 Hospice is a special kind of care for terminally ill patients and their caregivers.
 A team of professionals provides care, and volunteers are a critical part of that team.
-Abington Hospital – Jefferson Health's Home Care and Hospice Program has an ongoing need for volunteers to provide support to terminally ill people who want to live their remaining days at home or inpatient unit.
+Jefferson Abington Hospital's Home Care and Hospice Program has an ongoing need for volunteers to provide support to terminally ill people who want to live their remaining days at home or inpatient unit.

 Benefits of Volunteering

 Hospice volunteers provide relief to the care givers of hospice patients, helping them handle the physical, emotional and spiritual stress of terminal illness and death.
 Becoming a hospice volunteer could be the most rewarding experience of your life.
 Many volunteers learned of hospice through personal use of the services.
 New volunteers are asked to wait one year following their loss to join the program.

 Opportunities to help may be in the patient's home, hospital or nursing home, and may include: